 Who Is Eligible For an Offer in Compromise?

 Eligibility for an OIC is determined by the IRS.
 Individuals who would never be able to pay back the full amount with their current income and assets are the ones that are typically approved for the Offer in Compromise program.

 “Eligibility is determined by asset equity, ability to pay, and income versus expenses.
 The IRS will present an offer that is the most that they expect to collect in a reasonable amount of time.”

 In addition to demonstrated financial hardship, the IRS will not accept any offers unless you (and your jointly filing spouse) have filed all past due to tax returns.
 You must have also made the required estimated tax payments or otherwise have proper withholding on your paystub.
 If you’re currently in the process of declaring bankruptcy, you also are not eligible.

-During the application review time, other collection activities are suspended and the legal assessment and collection period is extended.
+During the OIC application review time, other collection activities are suspended and the legal assessment and collection period is extended.
 A Notice of Federal Tax Lien may be filed.
-You must still make all required payments associated with your offer, although you won’t be required to make payments on an existing Installment Agreement.
+You must still make all required payments associated with your Offer in Compromise, although you won’t be required to make payments on an existing Installment Agreement.

-If your offer is accepted you must make all payments, file all tax returns, and comply with all the Offer Terms listed in Section 7 of Form 656 (the OIC filing form).
-If you have any tax refunds due to you in the year that your OIC offer is accepted, those tax refunds are applied to your debt.
+If your OIC offer is accepted you must make all payments, file all tax returns, and comply with all the Offer Terms listed in Section 7 of Form 656 (the OIC filing form).
+If you have any tax refunds due to you in the year that your Offer in Compromise is accepted, those tax refunds are applied to your debt.
 If you have federal tax liens, those won’t be released until your debt is completely cleared.

-You have two payment options available to you:
+You have two Offer in Compromise payment options available to you: